Interviewed by Serenity Dieufaite

 Haley Souders:

-Of like oh, I can’t send them an email and some more of like oh this is sad that this journal is probably been pretty important to the community is now not there.
+Like, oh, I can’t send them an email, and more of like, oh, this is sad that this journal that has probably been pretty important to the community is now not there.

 Abigail Cloud: